Skip to main content

 Of course, the main issue that remains is on our company registration, which after 1 year is still denied.

-Using MinervaAI, a tool that we are providing to law firmsWe crafted a response that is thorough, detailing all the errors made by the courts, and hopefully sufficient to prevent them from making an incorrect decision.
+Using MinervaAI, a tool that we are providing to law firmsWe drafted a response that is comprehensive and detailed all of the errors the courts made.
+Hopefully, it is enough to curb a wrong decision on the courts' part.

 Step 5: Waiting...